AliFani1382/newsportal-backend/README.md

 * Authorization using ASP.NET Core `[Authorize]`

 Authentication and authorization are integrated into the ASP.NET Core request pipeline to protect application resources and enforce access rules.
+## 📰 News Workflow & Publication

+NewsPortal implements a publication workflow that allows users to submit news while giving administrators control over the publishing process.

+### News Statuses

+* **Draft** — News that is still being prepared.
+* **PendingReview** — News submitted by a regular user and waiting for administrator review.
+* **Published** — News approved and available for public access.

+### User Workflow

+Regular users can submit news through the API.
+Submitted news is placed in the `PendingReview` status and can be reviewed by an administrator before publication.

+Users can also manage their own content according to the application's authorization and ownership rules.

+### Admin Workflow

+Administrators can:

+* Review submitted news
+* Publish approved news
+* Manage news content
+* Access administrative operations
+* Manage users and other protected resources

+This workflow separates content submission from publication and provides basic moderation and authorization for the news platform.